shawngraham/cdh2020/content/en/week/instructions-part1.md

 Drawing on what you’ve read (and/or your notes from what you’ve listened to), discuss your idea of what ‘digital history’ might be prior to starting this course, and think through whether any of the materials we’ve seen this week confirm or upset those notions.
 What kinds of ‘digital silences’ did you encounter?
 What has excited you?
 Finally, where do you want to go, with digital history?

+_Put this in a text file; use the conventions of markdown for headers, bullets, etc; 'save as' `reflection.md` (remember to explicitly change the default .txt to `.md`); tie what you've done this week to what you've read; drop this into your part 1 repository_.

 ### Do

 1. Join the class [Discord](/tutorials/discord/) (click on that link for instructions on how to use Discord if you've never encountered it before); you will have been sent an invitation link to join via your Carleton email account.